Youth Parliament of Manitoba: Backbenchers

 All non-Executive and non-Cabinet members of YPM sit as Backbenchers during Session.

 Dignitaries

-Lieutenant Governor
+Lieutenant governor

-Each year, the board of directors invites a distinguished member of the community (in recent years, often a former member) to act as the Lieutenant Governor (LG).
+Each year, the board of directors invites a distinguished member of the community (in recent years, often a former member) to act as the lieutenant governor (LG).
 The LG officially opens and prorogues the session, reads the Speech from the Throne, and makes a brief presentation to the membership.

-Honorary President
+Honorary president

-The Honorary President (HP) is a prominent citizen of Manitoba who serves as an advisor for the organization.
+The honorary president (HP) is a prominent citizen of Manitoba who serves as an advisor for the organization.
 At Session, they attend the opening and closing ceremonies.

-Elder or Traditional Knowledge Keeper
+Traditional Knowledge Keeper

-The Elder or Traditional Knowledge Keeper advises the organization on reconciliation with Indigenous peoples in Manitoba.
+The Traditional Knowledge Keeper advises the organization on reconciliation with Indigenous peoples in Manitoba.
 At Session, they conduct a traditional Indigenous teaching on the first and last days.

 Notable alumni

 Many of YPM's past members have gone on to successful careers in a variety of fields.
 Some of the organization's prominent past members include: